alexdfajardo/alexdfajardo/README.md

     <div>
         <h3>Here, Diego</h3>
         <p>
             I am a <b>Software Development student</b> and in the near future I will study <b>Videogames Development</b>.
-I am passionate about problem solving, teamwork, good practices and the experience obtained in each challenge.<br>
+Also I'm passionate about problem solving, teamwork, good practices and the experience obtained in each challenge.<br>
             - 🌱 I’m currently learning ...<br>
               • C#<br>
               • Python<br>